MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365.md

 5. Select **Next** to view the **Accept permission request** page.
 The app capabilities and permissions of the apps are listed.
 If the app needs consent, select **Accept permissions**.
 Only a global administrator can give consent.
 6. Select **Next** to review the deployment and choose **Finish deployment**.
 You can view the deployment from the **Overview** tab by choosing **View this deployment**.

 Note that whenever a custom line of business app is uploaded, it is made available to all users in the organization for installation and use by default.
 You can edit the availability of this custom line of business app from the Available apps list.
-Read more about how to do it here.
-Note to reviewer: Add link to how to manage availability section above.
+For more details, see the section about [how to manage availability of an app in your organization](#how-to-manage-the-availability-of-an-app-in-your-organization).

 > [!NOTE]
 > When uploading and deploying a custom app, it will only be pre-installed for selected users/groups on Outlook and the Microsoft 365 App.
 To manage how it is accessed by users on Teams, please visit Teams admin center.